Darkinsator/Data-Governance/README.md

 - Fundamental data skills exist for the data governance journey.
 - The IT organization is capable and resourced to support the program.

+# Chapter 2:Exploring a world with overflowing data

+# Defining Data

+Data is also defined based on its captured format.
+Specifically, at a high level, it falls into one of the following categories:

+Structured: Data that has been formatted to a set structure; each data unit fits nicely into a table in a database.
+It’s ready for analysis.
+Examples include first name, last name, and phone number.
+Unstructured: Data that are stored in a native format must be processed to be used.
+Further work is required to enable analysis.
+Examples include email content and social media posts.
+Semi-structured: Data that contains additional information to enable the native format to be searched and analyzed.